McDade, Texas

-McDade is an unincorporated community and census-designated place in northern Bastrop County, Texas, located along U.S. Route 290.
+McDade is a census-designated place (CDP) in northern Bastrop County, Texas, United States, located along U.S. Route 290.
 As of the 2020 census, it had a population of 720.
 It is 9 mi east of Elgin and 34 mi east of Austin.
 It is 21 mi west of Giddings.

-Census Designated Place history
+History

 This was a new CDP for the 2010 census.

 The community is named for James W. McDade, a major stockholder in the Houston and Texas Central Railroad in 1869.

 The McDade Independent School District serves area students.

 McDade was, for several years, the childhood home of 1950s television and recording star Gale Storm, as her mother owned a millinery shop in McDade.

+McDade Pottery, which operated from 1863 to 1942, is the most successful business ever to exist in the town.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 4.0 sqmi, all land.

 Demographics

+McDade first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 720 people, 368 households, and 268 families residing in the CDP.